On the Ehrhart Theory of Generalized Symmetric Edge Polytopes: Extensions of known properties of SEPs

 be a binomial of the form in (vi).
 Since $|I| = k+1$ and $|C-I| =k$, either $|(C_1-e_0) \cap I| > |(C_1-e_0) - I|$ or $|(C_2-e_0) \cap I| > |(C_2-e_0) - I|$ holds.
 Then either $|C_1 \cap I| \ge |C_1 - I|$ or $|C_2 \cap I| \ge |C_2 - I|$ holds.
 If $|C_1 \cap I| \ge |C_1 - I|$, then, by the same argument above, we can find a binomial $b'$ in (i) such that the initial term of $b$ is divisible by the initial term of $b'$.
 Suppose that $|C_2 \cap I| \ge |C_2 - I|$.
 Since $|C_2|$ is odd, we have $|C_2 \cap I| > |C_2 - I|$.
 Let

 where $I' \subseteq I$ and $|C_2 \cap I'| = | C_2 - I'|+1$.
 Then $b'$ is a binomial of the form in (iii), and the initial term of $b$ is divisible by the initial term of $b'$.

 Thus the binomials in (v) and (vi) are redundant, and the collection of all binomials in (i), (ii), (iii), and (iv) above forms a Gr\"obner basis of $I_{\Sigma(\calM)}$ with respect to the grevlex order.
 Hence the initial ideal of $I_{\Sigma(\calM)}$ is generated by the initial terms of binomials in (i), (ii), (iii), and (iv).
-Moreover, \begin{itemize} \item[(1)] except for the initial term $x_{e_0} y_{e_0}$ of $x_{e_0} y_{e_0} - z^2$, the variables $x_{e_0}$, $y_{e_0}$, and $z$ do not appear in the initial terms of such binomials, and \item[(2)] there are no common variables in the initial terms of the binomials in (i) arising from $\calM_1$ and that in (ii) and (iii) arising from $\calM_2$. \end{itemize} Hence, from (1), (2) and \cite[Lemma 43 and Proof of Theorem 44]{DDM}, we have
+Moreover, \begin{itemize} \item[(1)] the variables $x_{e_0}$, $y_{e_0}$, and $z$ do not appear in the initial terms of binomials in (i) arising from $\calM_1$, and \item[(2)] there are no common variables in the initial terms of the binomials in (i) arising from $\calM_1$ and that in (ii) and (iii) arising from $\calM_2$. \end{itemize} Hence, from (1), (2) and \cite[Lemma 43 and Proof of Theorem 44]{DDM}, we have

 Multiplying both sides by $(1 - t)^{{\rm rank}(\calM)+1}$ yields the claim. \end{proof}